Leave a Lasting Impression

 These factors give you insights which extend beyond the words.
 You’ll grasp what she truly feels about her business challenges.
 What she doesn’t say sometimes has more relevance than what she shares with you.

 Here’s an advanced move: avoiding interrupting her unless the conversation gets off track.
-If so, then gently take charge of the conversation.When you talk too much during the consultation, you unknowingly shift the focus from the potential client to you.
-Doing so feels salesy.
+If so, then gently take charge of the conversation.#Accounting professionals who talk too much during the consultation, unknowingly shift the focus away from the potential client.
+Doing this feels salesy.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 3. Empathy: As an accounting professional, you’re all about the numbers and facts.
 And, the emotional side of business may challenge your limits.